rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

 ##Request Handlers

-A *request handler* is a function that processes a particular phase of a request.
+A *request handler* is a function that processes a particular phase of HTTP requests.
 A request handler *must* have one argument typed [HttpConnect](api:stream).
 For example,

     void currentTime(HttpConnect connect) {
       connect.response